BioMeDS/onboarding-base-module/README.md

 | selected_tiles_map.png | Map of selected tiles |
 | selected-tiles.zip | Registered tif images of selected tiles |
 | decoding.zip | Decoding of the selected ISS tiles via different methods |

+The files can then be unpacked.
+This should be done for the selected tiles in particular.

 #### 8. Use ```.gitignore``` on the downloaded data to prevent it from being committed to git
 Create a file called ```.gitignore``` and input the names/paths of files and/or folders that should not be included in the git commit.
 This ```.gitignore``` file has to be in your repository.